getify/You-Dont-Know-JS/types & grammar/ch1.md

 ## Primitives

-JavaScript defines seven built-in types, which we often call "primitives".
+JavaScript defines seven built-in types, that we often call "primitives".
 These are:

 * `null`
 * `undefined`